 If you’re looking for something refreshing to sip on a hot summer day, Finns have got you covered.
 Read on to discover what intriguing non-alcoholic beverages some local producers have to offer!

-This major player in the Finnish kombucha market offers a modern take on the beverage that has been known and consumed for thousands of years, primarily, in Asia.
-Established by a group of friends, The Good Guys Kombucha has found its way to the shelves of supermarkets across Finland and people’s kitchen corners in EU countries via an online shop.
+This major player in the Finnish kombucha market offers a modern take on the beverage that has been known and consumed for thousands of years, primarily in Asia.
+Established by a group of friends, The Good Guys Kombucha has found its way to the shelves of supermarkets across Finland and people’s kitchen corners in EU countries via its online shop.

-The product range contains organic kombucha in different mouth-watering flavours, starter kits and equipment for brewing your own beverage at home, and loose-leaf tea.
+The product range contains organic kombucha in different mouth-watering flavours, starter kits and equipment for brewing your own beverage at home, loose-leaf tea, and more.
 Quite enough to replace the unhealthy soda pop with all-natural kombucha.

 “The best kind of feedback for us is to hear people say that drinking our kombucha genuinely makes them feel better,” noted co-founder Krister Häll.

-Run by two young entrepreneurs, the company was born in 2016 out of the idea to make the perfect glögi (Finnish mulled wine) to be sold at their local Christmas market.
-The aromatic drink was a big success, and Poikain Parhaat continued their journey towards more products and flavours.
+Run by two young entrepreneurs, the company was born in 2016 out of an idea to make the perfect glögi (Finnish mulled wine) for their local Christmas market.
+The aromatic drink was a big success, and Poikain Parhaat continued its journey towards more products and flavours.

-Back in 2011, when Noora and Petteri Fagerström opened their first Jungle Juice Bar, Finnish consumers were not that familiar with the concept of a fast food outlet serving healthy juices and smoothies made with fresh ingredients and without any additives or added sugar.
+Back in 2010, when Noora and Petteri Fagerström opened their first Jungle Juice Bar, Finnish consumers were not that familiar with the concept of a fast-food outlet serving healthy juices and smoothies made with fresh ingredients and without any additives or added sugar.